Coderz75/Slackerz-CPP-Package/README.md

        str l(input("Type in your name"));
        print(l);
-And it will print out what i types into the console
+And it will print out what I type into the console

 <h3>Random</h3>
-Slackerz doesn't have a random class, to random.randit(x) won't work, instead, it is random(optional int)
+Youd don't need to do import random;

+Just like python.
+Call it by:

+      random.randint(optional int max); //Random int, doesn't currently except a minimum

 <h3>Absolute Value</h3>
 This function gets the absolute value of an int.
 It follows this syntax:

        int abs(int);
+You use it by:

+      abs(-4); // returns 4

 You put in a number, and it gets the absolute value of it

 <h3>Conversions:</h3>